Santa Cruz Grand Jury

 • Jurors are provided free parking at the County Government Center.
 Mileage is reimbursed for travel between jurors’ residences and the Grand Jury office in the County Government Center, and for travel on grand jury business.

-The Presiding Judge of the Grand Jury, the District Attorney, the County Counsel, and the State Attorney General all act as advisors, responding to requests throughout the year.
+Training and Support Services The Presiding Judge of the Grand Jury, the District Attorney, the County Counsel, and the State Attorney General all act as advisors, responding to requests throughout the year.
 They act only as advisors and cannot prevent Grand Jury action unless that action violates the law.

 The California Grand Jurors’ Association (CGJA) provides two days of training at the beginning of each term and support throughout the year.
 It is composed of current and former grand jurors from throughout the state.
 It is dedicated to promoting the understanding of the unique practices of grand juries in California and to educating the public and prospective grand jurors about the beneficial oversight function of this system.
-This dedication is embodied in their mission statement:
+This dedication is embodied in their mission statement: To promote, preserve, and support the grand jury system through training, education, and outreach.

 The Santa Cruz County Chapter of the CGJA is a group of former civil grand jurors from Santa Cruz County interested in continuing their service to the community.
 They have helped with public relations, community outreach, and juror support.